sergiopatricio/shopping-list/README.md

 Registration and password recovery are not implemented at the moment.

-## Groups
+## Groups & items
 Groups are used to organise items.
 They can be a section of the house (bathroom, kitchen, etc.), separate lists (home, work, etc.), or any other grouping preference.

-## Items
-These are the regular items to have on the shopping list.

 ## Shopping list
 Shows all items organised by group and allows quantities to be updated.